SkyrilHD/HP-8x70W-Hackintosh/README.md

 I decided to include this topic in the README instead of my GitHub Pages for visibility.
 Basically due to the fact that HP is preventing users from downgrade the BIOS, I recommend sticking to the oldest version if possible.
 For now, F.31, F.61 and F.71 (currently latest version) are confirmed working.
 I would like to complete my table which can be viewed [here](https://github.com/SkyrilHD/HP-8570W-Hackintosh/issues/10).
 Contributing to this project will help a ton :).
 If you want to know whether or not your BIOS is confirmed working, you can check [here](https://github.com/SkyrilHD/HP-8570W-Hackintosh/issues?q=label%3ABIOS+).
 If you cannot find your BIOS version, please try the EFI out and provide feedback [here](https://github.com/SkyrilHD/HP-8570W-Hackintosh/issues/new/choose).

+## Older versions of macOS

+This EFI does not currently support Catalina and older due to Acidanthera's new security policy.
+To be able to use older versions of macOS, you have to change the "SecureBootModel" to "j137", APFS>MinDate to "-1" and APFS>MinVersion to "-1".

 ## Credits

 Thanks to: